| Last updated on October 27th, 2023

 - Foreign Transaction Fee: 3% of the transaction amount in U.S. dollars

 - Late Payment Penalty Fee: Up to $40

 - Return Payment Penalty Fee: Up to $40

-- Want to earn cash back on their purchases
+- You want to earn cash back on their purchases

-- Spend a lot of money on groceries
+- You spend a lot of money on groceries

 First Hawaiian Bank Cash Rewards Credit Card Review

 The Cash Rewards Credit Card from First Hawaiian Bank earns cardholders 3% cash back when they use their card to purchase gas.
 Cardholders also receive 2% cash back on grocery purchases and 1% cash back on everything else they purchase.
 What’s great about this card is that your rewards truly are unlimited.
 This means there are no earning caps, and you cash back rewards never expire.
 For a credit card with no annual fee, this is quite an attractive feature.

 Other than that, this credit card is pretty sparse when it comes to benefits.
 It doesn’t offer any introductory APR promotions or access to special perks like some of First Hawaiian’s other credit cards.
 However, this is one of the highest earning First Hawaiian Bank credit cards for people who don’t travel as often.
 The two other high-point cards are both geared towards travel rewards.
 The other general rewards card only offers one point for every dollar you spend.
 As such, the Cash Rewards Card may be an ideal credit card for the average consumer.
 Keep reading to discover more details about this credit card and determine whether it’s right for you.

 The First Hawaiian Bank Cash Rewards Credit Card functions a little differently than some other cash back credit cards.
 Many cash back cards may award you credits, and it’s your responsibility to redeem those credits for cash back.
 Additionally, these cards may give you the option to redeem your rewards for either a cash deposit or statement credit.